LeviUni/TerrainGenerator/README.md

 # Terrain Generator
-Terrain Generator build in Qt for the Computer Graphics 2019 course @RuG
+Terrain Generator build in Qt for the Computer Graphics 2019 course at RuG

 ---